yunielrc/yzsh/README.md

 ## About

-YZSH is a very simple ZSH framework for managing plugins, themes, functions, aliases and environment variables.
+A simple ZSH framework for managing plugins, themes, functions, aliases and environment variables.

 ## Prerequisites